svenklingel/spatial-visualization-app/README.md

     ```
 - Open your browser and navigate to the local URL shown in the terminal to interact with the app.

-# Possible features for future iterations
-- Support for more file formats
-- Export maps as images
-- Support for user-defined categories
-- Ability to define the minimum and maximum values of the Matplotlib colormap used for numeric visualizations (supported via the `vmin` and `vmax` parameters of `explore()`)
-- Support for additional visualization types, including spatio-temporal visualizations